-Based on the number of common shares (including ADSs) outstanding as of March 31, 2021, and assuming no exercise of the underwriters' option to purchase additional ADSs from the selling shareholders, we will have outstanding an aggregate of common shares (including ADSs) following this offering.
-All of the ADSs to be sold in this offering (representing common shares), and any ADSs sold upon exercise of the underwriters' option to purchase additional ADSs from the selling shareholders, will be freely tradable in the U.S. public market without restriction or further registration under the Securities Act, unless the ADSs are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act (subject, in each case, to the terms of the lock-up agreements referred to below, as applicable).
-The number of ADSs available for sale immediately after this offering will be the number sold in this offering less any ADSs held by our directors, officers and the selling shareholders that are subject to lock-up agreements through September 20, 2021 and 90 days after the date of this prospectus, respectively.
+As of June 30, 2021, an aggregate of 119,007,062 common shares (including those represented by ADSs) were outstanding.
+All of the ADSs to be sold in this offering (representing 7,500,000 common shares), and any ADSs sold upon exercise of the underwriters' option to purchase additional ADSs from the selling shareholders, will be freely tradable in the U.S. public market without restriction or further registration under the Securities Act, unless the ADSs are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act (subject, in each case, to the terms of the lock-up agreements referred to below, as applicable).
+The number of ADSs available for sale immediately after this offering will be the number sold in this offering less any ADSs held by our directors, officers and the selling shareholders that are subject to lock-up agreements through September 20, 2021 and ADSs held by our selling shareholders that are subject to lock-up agreements through 90 days after the date of this prospectus.
 Certain of the common shares held by existing shareholders are "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 Restricted securities may be sold in the United States on Nasdaq only if registered or if their resale qualifies for exemption from registration described below under Rule 144 or Rule 701 promulgated under the Securities Act.